CaseyRo/casey.berlin/posts/AI use cases for GPT and more.md

 	   ```bash
 	   find / -type f -exec du -Sh {} + | sort -rh | head -n 1
 	   ```
-	2. Echoing text into a file (GPT also gave me the options to append or overwrite!)
+	2. Echoing text into a file (GPT also gave me the option to append or overwrite!)
 	   ```bash
 	   echo "This text will be added to the end of the file." >> filename.txt
 	   ```